Misfitcompany/M-BER-RAFFLE-LEAFLET/README.md

 If you have questions regarding the raffle and do not want to join the Den of Misfits Server, you are more than welcome to reach out to the artist within the CFB and Qubic discord servers by tagging them @misfitcompany

 Holders of M-Bers are also granted access to the LP tracker made by Misfitcompany K.I.R | D.O.M

+For the people in the back : Never trust an NFT raffle that does not have its details archived.
+This leaflet is archived so that all information is immutable.

 # Links / Names